Health Permits & Licenses

 Updating a Permit's Ownership / Back to Top

 Regulations & Codes

 The following are the regulations and codes that the Environmental Health Division use to issue, inspect, and enforce permits and licenses within the city.
-If you have any questions regarding what regulations, codes, etc. are applicable to your facility or project, please call our office at 703.746.4910.
+If you have any questions regarding what regulations, codes, etc. are applicable to your facility or project, call 703.746.4910.

 *The Food and Food Handling Code adopted part of the FDA 2009 Model Food Code; see Sec.
 11-2-5 for the exceptions.